-(b) A secure transporter shall comply with all ofthe following:

-(1) Each employee who has custody of cannabis or medical cannabis shall not have been convicted of or released from incarceration for a felony under the laws of this state, any other state, or the United States within the past five years or have been convicted of a misdemeanor involving a controlled substance within the past five years.

-(2) A route plan and manifest shall be entered into the statewide seed-to-sale tracking system, and a copy must be carried in the transporting vehicle and presented to a law enforcement officer upon request.

-(3) The cannabis or medical cannabis shall be transported in one or more sealed containers and not be accessible while in transit.

-4 (4) A secure transporting vehicle may not bear 5 markings or other indication that it is carrying cannabis or 6 medical cannabis.

-7 (c) A secure transporter is subject to 8 administrative inspection by a law enforcement officer at any 9 point during the transportation of cannabis or medical 10 cannabis to determine compliance with this article.
+- authorize transport to a registered qualified patient or registered caregiver. - 3 (b) A secure transporter shall comply with all of the following: - (1) Each employee who has custody of cannabis or medical cannabis shall not have been convicted of or released from incarceration for a felony under the laws of this state, any other state, or the United States within the past five years or have been convicted of a misdemeanor involving a controlled substance within the past five years. - (2) A route plan and manifest shall be entered into the statewide seed-to-sale tracking system, and a copy must be carried in the transporting vehicle and presented to a law enforcement officer upon request. - (3) The cannabis or medical cannabis shall be transported in one or more sealed containers and not be accessible while in transit. - (4) A secure transporting vehicle may not bear markings or other indication that it is carrying cannabis or medical cannabis. - (c) A secure transporter is subject to administrative inspection by a law enforcement officer at any point during the transportation of cannabis or medical cannabis to determine compliance with this article.

-(a) A state testing laboratory license authorizes the licensee to possess and test cannabis and medical cannabis products cultivated or processed at licensed facilities.

-15 (b) The commission, by rule, shall establish protocols for product testing by a licensed state testing 16 17 laboratory, which shall be conducted during cultivation, 18 processing, and dispensing to ensure that all dispensed medical cannabis is consistently high grade and maintains a 19 20 consistency with less than 0.5 percent variability among 21 batches of the same product.
-The protocols for testing shall 22 include the following, as well as a determination of 23 corresponding tolerance limits:

-(1) Cannabinoid content and potency, including, butnot limited to, all of the following:
+(a) A state testing laboratory license authorizes 1 2 the licensee to possess and test cannabis and medical cannabis products cultivated or processed at licensed facilities.
+3 (b) The commission, by rule, shall establish 5 protocols for product testing by a licensed state testing laboratory, which shall be conducted during cultivation, 6 processing, and dispensing to ensure that all dispensed medical cannabis is consistently high grade and maintains a consistency with less than 0.5 percent variability among 9 10 batches of the same product.
+The protocols for testing shall include the following, as well as a determination of 11 12 corresponding tolerance limits: 13 (1) Cannabinoid content and potency, including, but not limited to, all of the following: 14 15 a.

-26 a.
 Total THC (THC+THCA).

-27 b.
+16 b.
 Total CBD (CBD+CBDA).
+17 c.
+THC/CBD ratio, if applicable.
+18 d.
+Percent of THC relative to original plant material (w/w).
+19 2.0 (2) Terpene profiles.
+21 (3) Heavy metals.
+22 (4) Chemical contamination, such as residual solvents remaining after extraction and concentration.
+23 24 (5) Microbials, including pathogenic microbials.
+25 (6) Mycotoxins.

+and growth regulators used during cultivation.

+(7) Residual insecticides, fungicides, herbicides,

+(8) Residual solvents.